singleplayer88/telegram-scrapper/README.md

 # telegram-scrapper
-Python script to save posts from a telergam channel to html
+Python script to save posts from a telergam channel to html doc